lorenzozaccomer/lorenzozaccomer/README.md

 ### Mandi 👋

-I'm a Master student in Electronic Engineering at the University of Udine.
+I graduted in Electronic Engineering from the University of Udine.

 Here you can find all my projects I worked on.